substantial/choosy/README.md

 Choosy works with both native apps and web view-based apps.
 It also allows users to select a favorite app for a given app type, so that they do not have to pick the app every time they're performing the same action.

-For more overview, please see [Substantial's blog post(TODO)]() introducing Choosy.
+For more overview, please see [Substantial's blog post](http://substantial.com/blog/2014/05/07/introducing-choosy-your-app-selector-for-ios/) introducing Choosy.
 To stay informed about new releases and any API changes please follow [@choosyios](http://www.twitter.com/choosyios).
 To see supported URL schemes or make URL scheme contributions check out [choosy-data](https://github.com/substantial/choosy-data).

 ##Installing